bc-python-tool/orpyste/README.md

 ```

 Let's suppose that `user/example.peuf` is the path of our storing file.
-Using the following code shows how to read our datas *(the last command `datas.remove()` removes intermediate files build by `orpyste`)*.
+Using the following code shows how to read our datas.

 ```python
 from pathlib import Path